 The air conditioner may not be pretty, but neither are excessive summer electric bills.
 Don’t try to hide air conditioners behind shrubs or other plants.
-It will hinder ventilation, clog condenser coils and make the air conditioner run less efficiently.
+They will hinder ventilation, clog condenser coils with leaves and twigs, and make the air conditioner run less efficiently.

 Mistake No. 4: Ignoring Maintenance

 Air conditioners are deceptively self-sufficient.
 Many homeowners ignore basic A/C maintenance that can improve efficiency and comfort, and extend the life of the air conditioner.

 Clean or replace filters at least every two months.
 If it is used constantly or filters a lot of dust and pet hair, check the filters more often.
 Also check and clean the evaporator coil once a year.
 Run a stiff wire through the air conditioner’s drain channels regularly, and check the window seals around room air conditioners annually.